Nevada senators, representatives welcome Israel-Hamas temporary ceasefire

 She urged Israel Prime Minister Benjamin Netanyahu and the Israel Defense Forces to ensure that resuming hostilities is part of a long-term strategy to eliminate Hamas while working toward stability.

-Rep. Mark Amodei and Rep. Susie Lee’s offices could not be reached for a comment.
+Rep. Mark Amodei and Rep. Susie Lee’s offices could not be reached for comment.

 Contact Jessica Hill at jehill@reviewjournal.com.
 Follow @jess_hillyeah on X.